galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 {: .hands_on}

-# Step 3: <a name="displayingtheoccurrenceofthespecies"></a> Displaying the occurrence of the chosen species through the years
+# Step 2: <a name="analyzepheno"></a> Analyze phenology of a species through the years

 Now you have a file containing all the data on the species of interest.
-The main goal of this step is basically to create a material that can be used to generate charts.
-What you could also do, for example, would be to compare the evolution of various species through the years in the same site.
-You would have to superpose the different graphs on one another.
+The main goal of this step is to treat phenology related informations and create a material that can be used to generate charts.
+What you could also do, for example, would be to compare the phenology through the years and sites.
 >

-> ### {% icon hands_on %} Hands-on: Phenology
+> ## {% icon hands_on %} Hands-on: Phenology

 This step will allow you to compute and display the phenology of a species.
 In the second part, you will learn that it is possible to show the phenology of various species on a single chart allowing to compare them and analyse them more easily.